Here is a bundle of recommended readings before getting started with this lesson.

 On a June night, Zosia observes an astronomical asterism, which is called the Summer Triangle.

-The applet below shows two different cases for a triangle with vertices and Case I shows the lengths of two sides and the measure of their included angle.
+The applet below shows two different cases for a triangle with vertices A, B, and C. Case I shows the lengths of two sides and the measure of their included angle.
 Case II shows the lengths of all three sides.

-Consider with sides of length and which are respectively opposite the angles with measures and
+Consider △ABC with sides of length a, b, and c, which are respectively opposite the angles with measures A, B, and C.

 The angle between these sides, from where the Kriz stands with the measuring tool, measures Find the distance between the trees, and round the answer to the nearest tenth of a meter.